Updated 2:30 p.m.: Power goes out in Coulee Dam

-Electric service went down in the town of Coulee Dam just after 7 a.m.
-Wednesday, morning and would not be restored until late afternoon.
+Electric service went down in the town of Coulee Dam just after 7 a.m. this morning and will likely not be restored until late afternoon.

-Lake Roosevelt High School dismissed for the day, and businesses in town were closed.
+Lake Roosevelt High School is out for the day, and some businesses in town are closed.